Richardaeld/cola-vending-machine/README.md

 #### Routes
 ##### Route Notes
-+ In order to keep the site more secure multiple routes for updating user information will be used rather than one update route as was used in cola table.
++ To keep the site more secure, multiple routes for updating user information will be used rather than one update route.
+This is inversely true for the cola table as it does not contain any user information.
 + There are two levels of middleware restriction, admin (restricted_admin_middleware.js) and user(restricted_middleware.js).
 + All paths start on the root of the api or `https://colaco-vending-machine.herokuapp.com/` for this application.
 + There currently is no front-end ability to pass a restricted point.
-In order to access the API with restricted middleware reinforcement a api request program like insomnia or postman must be used.
+In order to access the API with restricted middleware reinforcement an API request program like insomnia or postman must be used.
     + Additionally the header must have `authorization: <webtoken>` within it.
 The webtoken can be found as a return from logging in.
 Details of this can be found below.
     + In order to receive a admin token an accurate `admin_secret: <secret>` must be submitted with login information when creating a user.
 Details of this can be found below.
     + These middleware tokens only last a total of 1 hour after login.
 This could easily be shortened (to improve security) or extended depending upon preference.